The MFA Program for Writers

 The Nation’s Premier Low-Residency MFA Program

-Now in its fifth decade, the MFA Program for Writers at Warren Wilson College, continues to set the standard for the innovative model it pioneered.
-This rigorous, nurturing, and highly-selective four–semester graduate program, with study tracks in fiction and poetry, combines ten-day residencies on campus each January and July with five-month nonresident semesters in which students work individually with the country’s finest fiction writers and poets.
+Since 1976, the MFA Program for Writers at Warren Wilson College continues to set the standard for the innovative low-residency model it pioneered.
+This rigorous, nurturing, and highly-selective four–semester graduate program, with study tracks in poetry, fiction, and creative nonfiction, combines ten-day residencies on campus each January and July with five-month nonresident semesters in which students work individually with the country’s finest writers.

 Why study at Warren Wilson?

-- Nationally-Recognized Faculty: Our nationally-recognized MFA faculty encompass a range of aesthetics, and include Pulitzer and National Book Award winners, national and state poets laureate, and NEA, Guggenheim, Fulbright, and MacArthur fellows.
+- Internationally-Recognized Faculty: Our internationally-recognized MFA faculty encompass a wide range of aesthetics, and have included Pulitzer, National Book Award, Whiting, and Nobel winners, national and state poet laureates, and NEA, Guggenheim, Fulbright, and MacArthur fellows.

-- Successful Alumni: MFA alumni have won countless major awards and have published well over a thousand books.
+- Successful Alumni: MFA alumni have won countless major literary awards and have published well over 1500 books.
+Many alumni have gone on to teach creative writing and have become important literary citizens in the field.

 Rita Banerjee, Ph.D.